EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 ### Implement a Shopping Lists Read Model

-First, you need to modify the application's backend so it can provide information about all available shopping lists.
+First, modify the application's backend so it can provide information about all available shopping lists.
 You can implement a View Model to achieve this goal, but this approach is inefficient.

 Consider a situation when your application runs in a production environment for a long time and end-users have created a large number of shopping lists.
 In such situation, a View Model's projection would apply every event from the store to the response object.
 This would result in a considerable performance overhead _on every request_.